dskecse/ml-playground/README.md

 To access the server (Jupyter Dashboard), open up http://localhost:8888/lab?token=TOKEN.

+## Creating Jupyter Notebooks

-By default it points to the user's `HOME` dir.
-Switch to the `work` dir in the Jupyter Dashboard and create a Jupyter notebook:
+By default Jupyter Dashboard points to the user's `HOME` dir.

+Switch to the `work` dir there and create a Jupyter notebook:

 ```
 Launcher -> Notebook -> Python 3 (ipykernel)